kusma/even-laster-engine/README.md

   - glslang: https://github.com/KhronosGroup/glslang
     - fedora: dnf install glslang
     - debian: apt install glslang-tools
-3. Download and uncompress BASS somewhere convenient
-4. Run meson.
+3. Run meson.
 Something like `meson setup build` should do.
-5. Compile.
+4. Compile.
 I usually do `meson compile -C build`
-6. Run the demo.
+5. Run the demo.
 Something like this: `meson devenv -C build ./src/demo`

 There's also an install-step.
 It behaves a bit differently than most other Unix-build systems, though; it doesn't install things globally, it's only